davi-cruz/Security/MDC/MDC-Shield/README.md

 ### Prerequisites

 1. Azure Subscription with the required permissions to create an Azure Function and Logic Apps for remediation tasks.
-It should resides in the same Azure AD Tenant as your Microsoft Defender for Cloud instance.
+It should resides in the same Microsoft Entra Tenant as your Microsoft Defender for Cloud instance.
-2. AWS Account with the required permissions to create IAM Roles and Policies.Additional IAM Roles and Policies may need to be created depending on the remediation tasks you plan to use to properly restrict access to the required resources.
+2. AWS Account with the required permissions to create IAM Roles and Policies.
+Additional IAM Roles and Policies may need to be created depending on the remediation tasks you plan to use to properly restrict access to the required resources.

 ### Deployment